 Unfortunately, we no longer have all night slumber parties, so we don’t keep Mountain Dew in the house.
 What I do always have in the house is Vernor’s ginger ale.
-It’s the Mr.’s favorite and since I have an unhealthy obsession with making apple cider and ginger ale floats, we have to like to keep it on hand.
+It’s the Mr.’s favorite and since I have an unhealthy obsession with making caramel apple cider floats, we have to like to keep it on hand.
 I simply swapped the Mountain Dew for ginger ale and lowered the butter and sugar just enough to make my pants fit at the end of the day.

 You’ll be scared putting this into the oven.
 I know I was.
 The crescents were nearly drowning in the ginger-ale mixture and I honestly expected to pull out a bunch of wet, soggy dumplings in 20 minutes.

 Instead, I got this: Perfectly golden and crunchy tops, soft baked apple centers, and a to-die-for syrup on the bottom.

 You know I had to put vanilla ice cream on it.